Obeying the Gospel is essential if we desire to spend eternity with our Great God and Savior, Jesus Christ. The Apostle

 Thus far in this study we have learned what the Gospel is, and that we must obey it to spend eternity with Christ.
 So how do we do this?

 The good news is that Jesus physically, literally died, was buried and rose from the dead, but we only have to do this figuratively, or symbolically.
 This gospel is so simple to obey when you understand what happened the day of Pentecost, when the Church was born.
 The Apostle Peter, in Acts Chapter 2 preached the first sermon, including the death, burial and resurrection of Jesus, to the crowd (Acts 2: 22-36) that had gathered after the Holy Ghost was poured out on humanity (Acts 2:1-4).
-When he finished preaching this sermon the crowd asked,
+When he finished preaching this sermon the crowd's response was:

 Now when they heard this, they were pricked in their heart, and said unto Peter and to the rest of the apostles, Men and brethren, what shall we do (Acts 2:37)?